working-group-two/engineering-blog/pages/blog/_posts/2020-10-01-what-is-short-messages.md

 In the *SS7* (telco/telecom/telecommunications) network there are many different nodes (servers), with different kinds of tasks.

-The group of protocols that are used to send signals between these nodes is called *SIGTRAN*.
+The group of protocols that is used to send signals over *IP* between these nodes is called *SIGTRAN* (derived from "signaling transport").
+Older networks that have not switched to *IP* do not use *SIGTRAN*.

+*SIGTRAN* protocols are the lower layer protocols used for signaling, they range from *SCTP* (Stream Control Transmission Protocol) to *M2PA* (Message Transfer Part 2 User Peer-to-Peer Adaptation Layer) and *M3UA* (Message Transfer Part 3 User Adaptation Layer).

-It is transported over *IP*/*SCTP* (Stream Control Transmission Protocol) which is like a mix between *UDP* and *TCP*.
+*SCTP* is like a mix between *UDP* and *TCP*.
 It is supposed to be quicker than *TCP*, but more reliable than *UDP*.

+Both *M2PA* and *M3UA* support *SCTP* management, and the reporting of status changes of those, as well as providing transfer of *MTP3* (Message Transfer Part 3) messages.

+On top of *SIGTRAN* are the *SS7* protocols.

-The signalling I'm going to talk about is the highest layer in the *SIGTRAN* protocol stack, the *MAP* (Mobile Application Part) as well as the *TCAP* (Transaction Capabilities Application Part).
-The protocol layers between *SCTP* and *MAP* are *M3UA* (Message Transfer Part 3 User Adaptation Layer) and *SCCP* (Signalling Connection Control Part) which both handles handshaking, routing, and resilience.
+What I'm going to talk about are the protocols on the very top of *SS7*, specifically the *MAP* (Mobile Application Part) as well as the *TCAP* (Transaction Capabilities Application Part).
+There are other protocols inbetween, for instance *SCCP* (Signalling Connection Control Part) which handles some handshaking, routing, and resilience.

-The *MAP* layer is used when talking to some of the telco nodes such as *HLR* (Home location registry), *VLR* (Visitor location registry), *MSC* (Mobile switching center), *SGSN* (Serving *GPRS* [ackronym in ackronyms; go telco!] support node) and the *SMSC* (Short message service center).
+The *MAP* layer is used when talking to some of the telco nodes such as *HLR* (Home location registry), *VLR* (Visitor location registry), *MSC* (Mobile switching centre), *SGSN* (Serving *GPRS* [ackronym in ackronyms; go telco!] support node) and the *SMSC* (Short message service centre).

 # MAP versions and TCAP dialogues

-There are three iterations of *MAP*, v1, v2, and v3, and all messages almost always comes in pair, an acknowledgement for each sent message (so called `Invoke` and `ReturnResult`).
+There are some iterations of *MAP*, v1, v2, v3, and v4, and all
+messages almost always comes in pair, an acknowledgement (`ReturnResult` or `ReturnError`) for each sent message (`Invoke`).

 To determine which version to use between two nodes, the sending node tries to start the transaction (called a dialogue) by sending a *TCAP*